Specific phone brands

 Huawei

-Huawei is one of the most troubled phones on the market, Chinese vendors tend to ignore Android best practices and implement very bizarre custom modifications which make background task nearly impossible to run.
+Unfortunately, Huawei is one of the most troubled phone brands in the current market.
+Chinese vendors tend to ignore Android’s best practices and implement very bizarre custom modifications which make background tasks nearly impossible to run.
+This includes stable and reliable run of AppBlock as well.

 Please do: